 - Hide (You go hide and can’t shoot your gun)

-- Don’t Fire (Stay alive without firing your gun)
+- Don’t Fire (Stay alive without firing your weapon)

-- Be the Last Man Standing (Shoot everyone without getting shot)
+- Be the Last Man Standing (Shoot everyone without getting hit)

 - Collect X Darts (End the game with a specific number of darts)

 You can seriously write down whatever you want.
-You just have to take time to explain all of the missions before you start.
+Just take time to explain all of the missions before you start.
 That way everyone is clear on what their goal is.

 Variations: